 Basically any beauty channel owner will want a ring light for their videos.
 This kind of lighting removes shadows from your subject’s face with soft, even light.
 And its brightness lets your colors shine with purity.

 There are plenty of good options in the market for this kind of lighting.
-Some of the most popular choices are:
+However, the safest option is this:

 It comes with a diffuser, a light stand, the hot shoe mount screw for your camera, a carrying bag and it’s dimmable.